Created or last edited on: 29.3.2022

 This Privacy Notice contains the information that must be provided to data subjects, such as controllers’ customers and employees, as well as the competent supervisory authority under the EU General Data Protection Regulation (GDPR) and the Finnish Data Protection Act.

 2. Controller and controller’s contact information

-OP Financial Group member cooperative banks that hold the election of their Representative Assembly in 2021, in accordance with OP Financial Group’s shared election concept.
+OP Financial Group member cooperative banks that hold the election of their Representative Assembly, in accordance with OP Financial Group’s shared election concept.

 Phone: 0100 0500

 Postal address: P.O.
 BOX 308, FI-00013 OP, FINLAND